honeycombio/refinery/tools/convert/rules.md

 ### AdjustmentInterval

-AdjustmentInterval is how often the sampler will recalculate the sample rate.

-The duration after which the EMAThroughput sampler should recalculate its internal counters.
+The duration after which the EMA dynamic sampler should recalculate its internal counters.
 It should be specified as a duration string, e.g. "30s" or "1m".

-Not eligible for live reload.

 Type: `duration`